-I’ve now played/practised for 14 days on the bounce.
+I’ve now played/practiced for 14 days on the bounce.
 It’s a good feeling. 🙂

 Practising hasn’t felt like practice recently.
-It’s felt more like playing.
+It felt more like playing.
 It’s weird.
 It feels a bit like playing a computer game, or a game of tennis.
-You’re playing, but you’re also practising and improving at the same time.
+You’re playing, but you’re also practicing and improving at the same time.
 It’s a strange, but really good feeling.

 Short Attention Span / Variety Through Songs

 I’m one to get bored really quickly – my mind likes to jump around from one thing to the next.
 I’m also not the most disciplined person when it comes to doing things that I don’t enjoy.
 I’ve always been like this and I embrace it as part of my personality.
 So rather than trying to force myself to do something through sheer willpower, I try to find ways around it.

 Take reading a book.
 I can’t just read one book from start to finish.
 My mind wanders and I’ll find myself wanting to read about another subject on any other given day.
 So rather than going against my natural instincts and forcing myself to read and finish one book at a time, I’ll have about 5 or 6 books on the go at the same time.
 This works really well for me because it keeps me interested and reading and learning new things every day.
 If I were to force myself to only read one book, I’d get bored and stop reading.